Stocks surge as Fed rolls out $2.3T lending program

 Thursday's gains were hampered by initial jobless claims totaling 6.6 million for the week ended April 4, outpacing the 5.25 million that economists surveyed by Refinitiv were expecting.
 The report raises the total number of first-time filings to 16.6 million amid disruptions including factory idlings and store closings caused by COVID-19.

-Oil rallied ahead of the OPEC meeting where a potentially historic production cut is being discussed.
-West Texas Intermediate crude oil, the U.S. benchmark, was up 2.7 percent at $25.77 a barrel, giving a lift to shares of energy companies.
+Oil rallied after a Reuters report said Russia and Saudi Arabia have settled their biggest disagreements over a production cut, paving the way for a deal that could reduce output by as much as 20 million barrels per day.
+West Texas Intermediate crude oil, the U.S. benchmark, was up 8.01 percent at $27.10 a barrel, giving a lift to shares of energy companies.

 |Ticker